- Direct — 716.566.5411

 Before becoming a lawyer, Sharon earned a bachelor's degree in biochemistry and an M.B.A., then worked for several years in the health care industry.
 Her unique blend of knowledge and experience gives her an exceptionally high degree of understanding regarding some of the most complex challenges facing her clients.

-- Named to Business First's Who's Who in Law
+- Business First's Who's Who in Law

-- Selected for inclusion in Super Lawyers, Corporate Counsel Edition
+- Super Lawyers, Corporate Counsel Edition

 - Defense Research Institute: Commercial Litigation, Insurance Law, Lawyers' Professionalism & Ethics and Medical Liability Committees

 - USLAW: Professional Liability and Insurance Coverage Practice Groups

 - Defense Trial Lawyers Association: Board of Directors